 The complications and adverse outcomes experienced by mothers and their babies during pregnancy and delivery, vary between the types of diabetes (whether pre-existing or gestational diabetes), most likely due to the causes and effects of each diabetes type (AIHW 2019).

-In 2019–20, compared to mothers without diabetes, mothers living with pre-existing diabetes (and to a lesser extent, gestational diabetes), were more prone to complications during pregnancy and intervention in childbirth.
+In 2020–21, compared to mothers without diabetes, mothers living with pre-existing diabetes (and to a lesser extent, gestational diabetes), were more prone to complications during pregnancy and intervention in childbirth.
+Having controlled for differences in the age structure of the populations, such complications include caesarean section, induced labour, maternal care for excessive fetal growth, pre-eclampsia and preterm birth (Figure 1).